AbioyeSamuel/RAG_pipeline/README.md

 python main.py

-This script will:

-Load and process documents

-Split them into chunks

-Create or load a FAISS index

-Process queries and retrieve relevant documents

-Generate responses using GPT-4o

-Save results to data/results.json

 **Step 2:** View the Results

 Once the script runs successfully, open the data/results.json file to see the output: